benjaminfoo/BitmapGeometry/readme.md

 # Bitmap Geometry
 <img src="/readme/header.png">

-This project is an implementation of a simple level generator for Unity3D.
+This project is an implementation of a simple architecture generator for Unity3D.

 ## Features
- * Level generation of bitmaps on the fly
+ * Architecture generation of bitmaps on the fly
- * Generated level-objects are determined by a color in a given bitmap, the specific color values are
+ * Generated level-objects are determined by a color in a given bitmap (color <-> gameobject map)

 ## Usage
 * clone this repo and put the "bitmap_geometry" folder inside your unity assets directory